-From Euphrasia on October 6th, 2008 in Landscaping
+From Dean Dowd on October 06, 2008 in Landscaping

 Fire pits have been a part of life for human beings in every part of the world.
 Ancient humans gathered around fire pits for survival: for warmth, for cooking, and light.
 In modern days, fire pits are used for recreational cooking and for creating a nighttime atmosphere of comfort and camaraderie.